Home » National Parks » Planning a 7-Day Trek Through Yellowstone & Grand Teton National Parks: An Ultimate Guide

 Gull Point, Yellowstone Lake

-This West Thumb Geyser Basin does not see the crowds like other areas in the park.
-There is a short loop boardwalk that passes most of the hot springs, geysers, and fumaroles.
-The view from the boardwalk over Lake Yellowstone is quite dramatic with the backdrop of the snow-capped mountains.
-The deep blue sapphire color of the Black Pool is the most stunning!
+The West Thumb Geyser Basin doesn’t see the crowds like other areas in the park.
+A short loop boardwalk passes most of the hot springs, geysers, and fumaroles, with dramatic views of Lake Yellowstone and the snow-capped mountains beyond.
+The deep blue sapphire color of Black Pool is the most stunning.

 Abyss Pool – West Thumb Geyser Basin

-You can overnight in Grant Village or make the trek to Jackson Lake lodging in Coulter Village.
-Both have good walking trails along the beach that are quite pleasant for an evening stroll.
+Overnight in Grant Village or make the trek to Jackson Lake lodging in Colter Village.
+Both offer pleasant walking trails along the beach for an evening stroll.

 Elk Island Breakfast Cruise